 The school must inform the student or parent in writing of the outcome of any cancellation request.

 Schools should always use G5 to return Title IV funds.
-They should not return Direct Loan funds to ED’s federal loan servicers directly
+A school should not return Direct Loan funds to ED’s federal loan servicers directly

 When acting upon a cancellation request, your school must return the funds (if received) and/or cancel the loan or grant as appropriate.
 A school is not responsible for returning any portion of a loan or grant that was disbursed to a student or parent directly (e.g., as a result of a credit balance on the student’s account) before the request for cancellation was received.